Jsiewierski11/AIMLEditor/README.md

 - An example of a workflow might look like this:
     1. Create a category using the fields on the left.
     2. Compile.
-    3. Make edits by manually typing your desired tags.
+    3. Make edits by manually typing on the edit space.
     4. Compile.
     5. Make another category.
     6. Compile.